AusDTO/dta-website/pages/what-we-do/platforms/identity.md

 ## Identity

+We're making it easier for people to prove who they are when using government services online.

 Users should only need to establish their identity once when using different government services online.
 We're building an alpha (protoype) of a service to verify the identity of individuals to a level that means they can access government services.

 We have completed an extensive discovery process to understand the full digital trust management landscape in Australia.
 The research aimed to: